lostisland/faraday/docs/adapters/testing.md

 # Testing

-The built-in Faraday Test adapter lets define stubbed HTTP requests.
+The built-in Faraday Test adapter lets you define stubbed HTTP requests.
 This can be used to mock out network services in an application's unit tests.

 The easiest way to do this is to create the stubbed requests when initializing